JacobH1992/portfolio-github-pages/_posts/2017-03-14-tandem-teaser-website.markdown

 ### Teaser Website

 Eager to show off our new brand, we decided to design and build a responsive teaser website.
 The site's main aim was to act as a destination for people who wanted to join the Co-Founder community.
-It also had to demonstrate that Tandem was a bit different.
-Something new and refreshing for the world of banking.
+It also had to demonstrate that Tandem was something new and refreshing for the world of banking.

 <div class="img revealBottom"><img src="../assets/img/tdm-teaser-website/tdm-teaser-postits.jpg" alt=""></div>